gitlab4j/gitlab4j-api/README.md

 ---
 ## Java 8 Stream Support
-As of GitLab4J-API 4.9.2, all GitLabJ-API methods that return a List result also similarlly named method returns a Java 8 Stream.
+As of GitLab4J-API 4.9.2, all GitLabJ-API methods that return a List result have a similarlly named method that returns a Java 8 Stream.
 The Stream returning methods use the following naming convention:  ```getXxxxxStream()```.

 **IMPORTANT**